 Describe your firm’s BCP plan to address the situation of COVID-19?

-As a global enterprise with multiple offices, Tortoise continues to closely monitor the spread of COVID-19, the novel coronavirus.
+As a global enterprise with multiple offices, Tortoise continues to closely monitor the spread of COVID-19, the novel coronavirus and we are leaning into the guidance collected from various sources including the CDC, WHO, other businesses as well as city, county and/or state guidelines.
 We have implemented actions to help minimize the potential impact of the virus on our employees, clients and operations.
 With regard to viral outbreaks, Tortoise has identified critical firm functions, lines of communication and external relationships, and has verified back-up support capabilities for all such functions across teams.
 Tortoise has proactively communicated preventative actions and considerations to all employees.
 Furthermore, established procedures ensure the ability to work and coordinate tasks remotely.
-The team approach also provides back-up support.
-We have developed an approach for travel and self-quarantining restrictions based on the guidelines and recommendations published by the enters for Disease Control and Prevention (CDC).
+With that, we are following stay-at-home guidelines through the end of May and are carefully considering a return to work plan.
+We have restricted travel and developed an approach for self-quarantining restrictions based on the guidelines and recommendations published by the Centers for Disease Control and Prevention (CDC).
 Tortoise is ready to respond as necessary should COVID-19 become more prevalent in the areas where we operate and will support our employees and clients and the continuity of our operations.

 Describe the operational steps your firm is taking to manage through the market volatility and any liquidity challenges you have experienced due to the COVID-19 pandemic.